 America’s Dizzy Dean

 Dean led the National League in strikeouts for four straight years, fanned 17 batters in a game, and in 1934 went 30-7.
-During a 1931 exhibition match with the A’s—he spent that season in the minors—Diz talked his way into the game with no outs and the bases loaded.
-He then struck out the next three batters: future Hall of Famers Al Simmons, Jimmy Foxx, and Mickey Cochrane.
+During a 1931 exhibition match with the A’s—he spent that season in the minors—Diz deliberately walked the bases full with no outs.
+He then struck out the next three batters: future Hall of Famers Al Simmons, Jimmie Foxx, and Mickey Cochrane.

-His pitching career curbed by injury, Dean took his story-telling to the broadcast booth where, as a radio and later television announcer, he earned even wider adulation.
-During boring games Ol’ Diz might belt out a chorus of his favorite song, “Wabash Cannonball.”
-If action lagged, he napped or went out for hot dogs, leaving the microphone to his partner – to Diz, “pod-nuh.”
-Dean made CBS TV’s Game of the Week a national religion.
-Each Saturday and Sunday afternoon Middle America closed down.
+His career curbed by injury, Dean took story-telling to radio and later television, where acclaim swelled further.
+Dull sets led Diz to belt out his favorite song, “Wabash Cannonball.”
+If action lagged, he napped or left the booth for hot dogs, leaving the mic to his partner—“pod-nuh,” to Diz.
+Each Saturday and Sunday Dean’s 1953-65 TV’s Game of the Week closed Middle America down.

-All the vivid details of a singular life buoy America’s Dizzy Dean, from a poor boyhood in the South to his cachet as a nonpareil baseball character—on and off the field.
+America’s Dizzy Dean charts a singular life, from a poor Southern boyhood to a niche as a nonpareil baseball character—on and off the field.